HealthCatalyst/healthcareai-r/README.md

 -  Make data exporation easy via interactive Shiny apps.
-This is not only for data residing (as-is) in SQL Server, but also provides interactivity with predictions made from a model (based on toggling input options).
+This is not only for data residing (as-is) in SQL Server, but also provides interactivity with alternative-scenario predictions made from a model (which helps with treatment protocol optimization).